 10. What should I do when my support staff (paralegal/assistant) entrusted with my CM/ECF login information leaves the firm or my employment?

-Attorneys should immediately: 1. reset your CM/ECF password, 2. reset your email password associated to your CM/ECF account, and 3. verify that the departing staff’s email address is no longer associated to your login.
+Attorneys should immediately: 1. reset your PACER password, 2. reset your email password associated to your CM/ECF account, and 3. verify that the departing staff’s email address is no longer associated to your login.

 11. Can my support staff participate on on-line training?

 Yes, attorneys and trustees’ are urged to encourage their staff to review the on-line Electronic Learning Modules.
 However, staff is not required to submit quiz results to the court for review.

 12. Can Bankruptcy Court issue logins and passwords be used to submit electronic documents to the District Court or other Bankruptcy Courts?